 How long does it keep?

-Up to 3 days in the fridge, the cheese will start to break down a bit and the olive oil will harden once refrigerated, but the salad will still taste delicious.
+Up to 3 days in the fridge when stored in an airtight container.
+The cheese will start to break down a bit and the olive oil will harden once refrigerated, but the salad will still taste delicious.
 For best results, let the burrata Caprese salad sit at room temperature for 30 minutes before eating it as leftovers.

 Do you eat the skin of burrata?